When to date a bare trust deed - SMSF borrowing - Grow SMSF

 When to date a bare trust deed?

-The applicable date for a bare trust deed varies State by State.
+The applicable date for a bare trust deed varies State by State and depends on the location of the property rather than the trustees’ location.

-The following table illustrates when the bare trust deed should be executed and the applicable duty to be paid.
+The following table illustrates when the bare trust deed should be executed and the applicable duty to be paid (Source).

 The following summarises when to date a bare trust for an SMSF property purchase: